LemonPi314/Project-Roanoke-Dashboard/README.md

 # Project Roanoke

 Project Roanoke is a command-line dashboard for some of the most popular Kali Linux tools.
-The dashboard also includes some useful custom applets to increase the jease of use of Kali Linux.
+The dashboard also includes some useful custom applets to increase the ease of use of Kali Linux.

 ## Requirments
 [Kali Linux](https://www.kali.org/)